Mr. Smith goes to Washington, or in this case, Mr. Whitehead goes to Santa Fe

 At the May 27 city commission meeting, T or C’s elected officials passed a resolution that finalized not only what the city will lobby for, but what many city employees will spend thousands of hours on trying to achieve and what local taxpayers will spend thousands of dollars on in that pursuit.

-Bless local taxpayer Alice Hutchinson for going to the mic during public comment.
+Bless local taxpayer Alice Hutchins for going to the mic during public comment.
 She pointed out–very diplomatically–why only five community members participated in the ICIP process locally.
 They weren’t prepared or informed enough by city staff.
-Simply announcing that ICIP hearings would be held and vaguely defining it, Hutchinson pointed out, will not engage the public.
+Simply announcing that ICIP hearings would be held and vaguely defining it, Hutchins pointed out, will not engage the public.

-“Shovel ready,” she was told, means the project is essentially designed on paper to a minimum degree and a pretty solid cost estimating has been done.
+“Shovel ready,” she was told, means the project is essentially designed on paper to a minimum degree and as well as providing a pretty solid cost estimate.

 And is it the public’s responsibility to make the projects they want “shovel ready?”
 Of course not.

-Lobbying elected officials as they sit as a body in a YouTube-broadcast public meeting paid off for Hutchinson.
+Lobbying elected officials as they sit as a body in a YouTube-broadcast public meeting paid off for Hutchins.
 More people should try it.

 The following is a list of what the city commissioners passed in their resolution for lobbying efforts aimed at local legislators and the governor: